Sentinel node biopsy

 What complications can happen?

 Possible complications of this procedure are listed below.
-Some may be serious and can even be life threatening.
+Some can be serious and may even cause death.

 General complications of any procedure